-If you are unemployed, on a gap year or even after school during term time, work experience is a valuable tool to gain much needed industry knowledge as well as building those much needed connections.
+If you are unemployed, on a gap year or even studying at school, work experience is a valuable tool to gain much needed industry knowledge as well as building those important connections.
 It is a great way to get out there, experience the world of employment and the culture that surrounds the work place.

 Working on a project provides an opportunity to practice skills that you can use as evidence of your work readiness in future applications and interviews.
 This is so important if you find yourself being rejected for having "no experience".
 If you get the chance to take up a work experience placement, make sure to keep a detailed record of the work you do so that you can give an extensive summary on your CV.

 Whenever you look at getting some experience make sure you know exactly why you want to be there.
 With work experience, it is typically unpaid and as a result there is less of a motivator to do well in the work place.
 Before you start a placement, make sure to remember why you wanted the position in the first place and do your upmost to get the most out of each day.
 It could be to gain experience in your chosen work place, to meet new people, to gain purpose or perhaps even to try out an interest you currently have.

 2. Ask around.

 Don't just fall into the trap of doing work experience with a relative just because it's easier to obtain, ask around and see what other positions may be available.
 It could be as easy as asking someone where they work or if you could volunteer for a short while, most of the time employers are more than happy to help out new budding enthusiasts.
 Knock on doors, ask the business manager and most importantly, show your face!

 3. Short term or long term.